jeafreezy/portfolio/README.md

 - maybe add a map background
 - Speaking will host podcasts, talks, youtube videos.
 - show icon on mobile in dynamic island, then show the title as tooltip
+- Publication will be a section under projects.
+- Use stack section to highlight tools.
+Here I can use some components from Magic UI to highlight my teck stack and tools I use.